surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

 }
 ```

-This is a generic method, it works for different inputs, if T is string, it will use the collector to get a Map<String, Long> as return.
-If we use another object, say Employee, then the return type will be Map<Employee, Long>.
-Let’s try using this method call in these 3 methods.
+This method is generic and adaptable to various inputs.
+If T is a string, it will employ the collector to produce a Map<String, Long>.
+If we use another object, such as Employee, the return type will be Map<Employee, Long>.
+Let's implement this method call in the three aforementioned methods.

-### Find out the most common employee name in the company
+### Finding the Most Common Employee Name in the Company
 ```java
 private static String findMostRepeatingNameInCompany(Company company) {
     Collector<Employee, ?, Map<String, Long>> repeatingNameCollector =